clolsonus/madesigner/README.md

 curve to understand the software well enough to do anything useful with it.

-MADesigner is an experiment to help address the cost and complexity of the design portion of the process; focused primarily on the area of model aircraft which is one of my life long interests.
+MAdesigner is an experiment to help address the cost and complexity of the design portion of the process; focused primarily on the area of model aircraft which is one of my life long interests.

-It will take some time to realize all the goals I can envision for this project, but I would like MADesigner to reduce the time to design an entire model aircraft from scratch to just minutes.
+It will take some time to realize all the goals I can envision for this project, but I would like MAdesigner to reduce the time to design an entire model aircraft from scratch to just minutes.
 Select an airfoil, choose the basic layout of the model, tweak the scale and the dimensions, and then run the scripts.
 What should pop out are 3-view